AlexAti/lights-out/README.md

  - 3D?
  - Ability to work offline?
  - Ability to store highscore intersessions?
 Interuser?
  - Is it easy to make this an app?
+See React Native and reagent this  fall for this
  - Can we generalize it majorly?
 Core.logic game master?